vzhou842/profanity-check/README.md

 ### Why

-One simplified way you could think about why `profanity-check` works is this: during the training process, the model learns which words are "bad" and how "bad" they are because those words will appear more often in samples labeled as offensive.
-Thus, in a way the training process is just dynamically picking out its own smarter blacklist of bad words based on data (instead of relying on arbitrary wordlists written by humans).
+One simplified way you could think about why `profanity-check` works is this: during the training process, the model learns which words are "bad" and how "bad" they are because those words will appear more often in offensive texts.
+Thus, it's as if the training process is picking out the "bad" words out of all possible words and using those to make future predictions.
+This is better than just relying on arbitrary word blacklists chosen by humans!

 ## Caveats